elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 ---

-### What is the modern method that can return the numeric code of surrogate pairs?
+### What modern method can return the numeric code of surrogate pairs?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The fromCodePoint and codePointAt methods that can retrieve and display the numeric code of surrogate pairs.
+  <div><strong>Interview Response:</strong> The fromCodePoint and codePointAt methods can retrieve and display the numeric code of surrogate pairs.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />